How to increase C drive space in Windows Server 2008 R2

-- There’s no difference no matter you use SSD, mechanical HDD, any types of hardware RAID arrays or virtual server in VMware/Hyper-V.
+- There’s no difference no matter you use SSD, mechanical HDD or any types of hardware RAID arrays.

 - It is always a good habit to back up before any operations to a server.

 - Select a reliable program to complete this task.
-A bad program is very likely to cause system boot failure or data loss.
+A bad program is very likely damage your system and partition.

-Steps to increase C drive space in Windows Server 2008 R2 with NIUBI:
+To increase C drive space in Windows Server 2008 R2 without losing data:

-- Download and install the server edition, right click drive D: (the partition next to C drive) and click “Resize/Move Volume“.
+- Download NUIBI Partition Editor, right click drive D: (the partition next to C drive) and click “Resize/Move Volume“.

 - In the pop-up window, drag the left border rightwards to make Unallocated space on the left, or enter an amount in the box of Unallocated space before.